Punktum-dk/epp-service-specification/README.md

 The following commands have not been implemented in the service described in this specification:

-* update (contact/domain)
-<a name="-delete-contactdomain"></a>
 * delete (contact/domain)
-* update (contact/host)
-* delete (contact/domain/host)
 * transfer (contact/domain)
-* renew
-* create host

-The above commands was pulled out of scope, because the overall and primary goal of version 1, is to implement a standardised replacement for the existing [SMTP based form][Current domain registration form].

 In general the service is not localized and all EPP related errors and messages are provided in English.